fulcrologic/fulcro/docs/vsom-next.md

 The primary disadvantage is that you don't have full support of all of the query langauge features in the client.
 Om Next has the general idea that since you're writing the guts of query engine, you can "interpret" the query on the fly.
-This is a great idea, but the Untangled philosophy is that most people don't want to thing about feeding their UI by having to write query parsing "emitters".
+This is a great idea, but the Fulcro philosophy is that most people don't want to thing about feeding their UI by having to write query parsing "emitters".
 It decouples things in a way that is powerful, but overkill for most applications.

-Instead, Untangled has you explicitly represent what you want from a query through the data model itself.
+Instead, Fulcro has you explicitly represent what you want from a query through the data model itself.

 Om Next: